dipietrantonio/pdf4py/docs/source/standard_coverage.rst

 In this file the progress in implementing all the features in the `PDF 1.7 standard <http://wwwimages.adobe.com/www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_ is tracked.
 Chapters 1 to 6 of the standard are devoted to give a general introduction to the standard whereas Chapter 7 is where the PDF syntax is defined.
 It follows that the best way to keep track of the progress is to specify for each section whether the illustrated features have been implemented or not.
-As the development goes on, the various sections decribing features that have been supported will be marked with an check symbol (✓) in the following table.
+As the development goes on, the various sections describing features that have been supported will be marked with an check symbol (✓) in the following table.
 Moreover, the tilde symbol (~) means almost every aspect is supported or that the implementation seems to work but more testing is necessary.
 Finally, the cross symbol (✗) informs that there is no support at this stage for the associated feature.